tbranyen/backbone-boilerplate/readme.md

 * Elegant filesystem structure for
   + App code, assets, tests, and distribution
 * Snippets to make common tasks easier
-  + For modules, HTML5 History API/Hash navigation, and application events
+  + For modules, HTML5 History API/Hash navigation, loading templates and application events
 * Very flexible and pluginable build process
   + Concatenate and minify all your libraries, application code, templates and CSS